Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.2.1 - Cubic-Spline
-#### taken from ref[10] chapter 4.4 | It would be a good choice if it weren't for the jerk at the initial and final points
+#### taken from ref[10] chapter 4.4 | It would be a good choice if it weren't for the jerk at the initial and final points, how does one solve that problem?

 When provided with $n+1$ points, it is feasible to construct a unique interpolating polynomial of degree $n$.
 However, as the number of points increases, the computational burden becomes heavier.
 To address this, an alternative approach is to utilize n polynomials of degree $p$ instead.
 The selection of $p$ is based on the desired level of continuity for the spline.
 For instance, if one aims to achieve continuity of velocities and accelerations at the time instances $t_k$, where the transition between two consecutive segments takes place, a cubic polynomial with degree $p=3$ can be assumed.